 The Flag We Love Extension Activity

-A great way to celebrate Memorial Day or Flag Day, have students perform a poem from the book.
+For a great way to celebrate Memorial Day or Flag Day, have students perform a poem from the book.

 - Grades: PreK–K, 1–2